Kayla Rivera

-Kayla Meagan Iovan (born August 13, 1991), known by her stage name Kayla Rivera (formerly K-LA Rivera and Kaye) is a Canadian Filipina-Romanian singer and actress appearing both in theater and television in the Philippines, best recognized for being a grand finalist of Star Powers "Sharon's Search for the Next Female Pop Superstar" and playing the title role in Atlantis Theatrical's: Beautiful – The Carole King Musical.
+Kayla Meagan Iovan (born August 13, 1991), known by her stage name Kayla Rivera (formerly K-LA Rivera and Kaye) is a Canadian and Filipino singer and actress appearing both in theater and television in the Philippines, best recognized for being a grand finalist of Star Power (2010–2011) and playing the title role in Atlantis Theatrical's: Beautiful – The Carole King Musical.
 Rivera is furthermore a recording artist, songwriter, model, host, video jockey, and voice teacher.
-Rivera is currently the Headhunter of POPinoy, a television show airing on TV5.
-She also performs on "Eat Bulaga", (a noontime variety show) and is under the management of All Access to Artists, Inc.
+Rivera is currently the "Headhunter" of POPinoy, a television show airing on TV5.
+She also performs on the noontime variety show "Eat Bulaga" and is under the management of All Access to Artists, Inc.

 Early life

 At age 13, The Young Canadians (TYC) School of Performing Arts chose Rivera to be among their members where she trained both vocally and dancing (jazz and ballet) year-round, in preparation for nightly performances at the Grandstand show, at the Calgary Stampede.

 When Rivera was 16, she auditioned for Canadian Idol in Calgary, and making it through initial auditions, she flew to Toronto and made it to the Top 65.
 That same year she was a co-winner of the David Foster Star Search (September 2007) and performed at the Jack Singer Concert Hall with David Foster.
 Later that month, Rivera was sent to Halifax, NS, to perform at the kickoff for the David Foster Star Search held in March.
 She also worked with David Foster at various events around Canada, including an appearance on Canada AM to promote the 2010 Olympics held in Vancouver, British Columbia.